jlejeune/jlejeune.home-ansible/README.md

 ansible-playbook playbooks/bootstrap.yml -l <NEW_WORKER_NAME>
 ```

-Get you k3s master token from your master node in that file:
+Get your k3s master token from your master node in that file:
 /var/lib/rancher/k3s/server/token and run that command:
 ```sh
 ansible-playbook playbooks/add-k3s-worker.yml -e "host=<NEW_WORKER_NAME>" -e "token=<YOUR_TOKEN>"